Dilation and Evacuation (D&E): Second Trimester Pregnancy Termination

 It's important to emphasize that the decision to undergo a D&E should be made in consultation with a qualified healthcare provider, who will consider the individual's medical history, the stage of pregnancy, and any relevant ethical, legal, and personal factors.
 Additionally, laws and regulations regarding abortion vary by country and region, so it's essential to be aware of the legal framework in your specific area.

-Whom will treat for Dilation and evacuation
+Who will treat for Dilation and Evacuation?

 Dilation and evacuation (D&E) procedure is performed to terminate a pregnancy or address specific medical conditions.
 It is typically carried out by a qualified healthcare provider, such as: